GSA/challenges-and-prizes/_all-challenges/1150-xtechbolt.md

 ### How to Enter

 The xTechBOLT program is voluntary and open to all entities that meet the eligibility requirements.
 There may be only one submission per eligible entity.
-The registration information and upload submission must be received by 11:59 PM PST on 15 September 2020.
+The registration information and upload submission must be received by 11:59 PM PST (8:59 PM EST) on 15 September 2020.
 Submissions received after the deadline will not be considered.

 **Visit the contest page for registration details: <https://www.xtechsearch.army.mil/>**